 Burst agonized and clear!

-The person who understands the battle “victory” in a “clear” fashion, according to this stanza, is the “dying” warrior who gave his life for the concept.
+In the third stanza of ‘Success is counted sweetest’, the person who understands the battle “victory” in a “clear” fashion, according to this stanza, is the “dying” warrior who gave his life for the concept.
 The irony is that this “victory” is labeled as “defeat,” to the point that hearing “distant strains of triumph” is noted as “forbidden” and “agonized.”
 This irony is deeply ingrained in the work since “the purple Host” seems to be in good spirits and uplifted, while the person who fought for that win is brushed aside so much that he is not only unacknowledged in the end, but not intended to hear of the “victory” he is “dying” for.

 This makes the understanding of what “victory” means a negative thing, in a way.
 Only by truly suffering for it, overall, is the full effect of the sensation experienced.
 In this, sacrifice and “victory” go hand-in-hand, so much that one might find it hard to envy the person who truly grasps “victory” as it does not necessarily seem worth its price.